chuckyang123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a new group with a specified GroupName.
+1. User requests to create a new group with a specified GroupId.
 2. Address Book validates the GroupId.
 3. System creates the group.
 4. System shows confirmation message.